DataScienceSpecialization/courses/06_StatisticalInference/03_ConditionalProbability/index.md

 ## Example

 - Volume 309 of Science reports on a physician who was on trial for expert testimony in a criminal trial
-- Based on an estimated prevalence of sudden infant death syndrome of $1$ out of $8,543$, Dr Meadow testified that that the probability of a mother having two children with SIDS was $\left(\frac{1}{8,543}\right)^2$
+- Based on an estimated prevalence of sudden infant death syndrome of $1$ out of $8,543$, the physician testified that that the probability of a mother having two children with SIDS was $\left(\frac{1}{8,543}\right)^2$
 - The mother on trial was convicted of murder

 ---

 ## Example: continued

-- For the purposes of this class, the principal mistake was to *assume* that the probabilities of having SIDs within a family are independent
+- Relevant to this discussion, the principal mistake was to *assume* that the events of having SIDs within a family are independent
 - That is, $P(A_1 \cap A_2)$ is not necessarily equal to $P(A_1)P(A_2)$
 - Biological processes that have a believed genetic or familiar environmental component, of course, tend to be dependent within families
 - (There are many other statistical points of discussion for this case.)